scala/scala3/docs/docs/reference/other-new-features/indentation.md

 - Second, some occurrences of braces `{...}` are made optional.
 Generally, the rule is that adding a pair of optional braces will not change the meaning of a well-indented program.

-These changes can be turned off with the compiler flag `-noindent`.
+These changes can be turned off with the compiler flag `-no-indent`.

 ### Indentation Rules